 To provide you with some further perspective, “a UBC-Broadway subway would exceed Canada Line ridership on Day 1.”
 That is Mayor Gregor Robertson’s new tagline for the City of Vancouver’s public awareness campaign to build an underground extension of the SkyTrain Millennium Line along the Broadway Corridor to UBC.

-While the tagline is quite true, it is a understatement of the Broadway Corridor’s actual rapid transit ridership potential; forget about comparing a Broadway subway to the Canada Line because a more appropriate comparison would be the original SkyTrain Expo Line.
+While the tagline is quite true, it is an understatement of the Broadway Corridor’s actual rapid transit ridership potential; forget about comparing a Broadway subway to the Canada Line because a more appropriate comparison would be the original SkyTrain Expo Line.
 By the time the Broadway subway opens (2021 at the very earliest, and that is being extremely generous given the current rate of progress), the new UBC-Broadway underground extension of SkyTrain has the potential to match or even exceed today’s Expo Line daily ridership of 220,000.

 - UPDATE (Wednesday, March 6, 2013): TransLink has released its own study on UBC Rapid Transit.
 It has stated that an underground extension of SkyTrain to UBC is the preferred option given that it will attract 320,000 riders per day by 2041.
 Other ground-level LRT and subway/LRT-combination options will bring less than half of the ridership a full subway to UBC will bring.